srknzl/bigdecimal.js/README.md

 console.log(v.toString()); // 2
 ```

-You can use MathContext object to set precision and rounding mode for a specific operation:
+You can use MathContext to set precision and rounding mode for a specific operation:

 ```javascript
 const { Big, MC, RoundingMode } = require('bigdecimal.js');